madetech/handbook/guides/process/scheduling/setting_up_projects.md

 ### Internal initiatives

-If we're working on an internal initiative, such as a Service Area, Learn Tech, or running an internal project within a Market, there are a number of internal clients:
+If we're working on an internal initiative, such as a Service Area, or running an internal project within a Market, there are a number of internal clients:

 - Made Tech: this client is reserved for group-wide activities such as Service Areas, Holidays, Absence etc.